Disconnected Agreement in Networks Prone to Link Failures: Fast Agreement

-We show a lower bound on the amount of time required to solve Consensus in networks with link failures.
-This lower bound is equal to the stretch of the final graph of the network.
+We show a lower bound on the running time required to solve disconnected agreement in networks with link failures.
+This lower bound equals the stretch of the final graph of the network.
 We consider specific network topologies with the property that with no link failures the time needed to reach agreement is at least a diameter of the network.
-If a final graph is connected, then its diameter is the same as stretch.
+If a final graph is connected, then the stretch is the same as the diameter.

-\begin{lemma} For any algorithm $\cA$ solving Consensus in networks prone to link failures, and for positive integers $D$ and $n\ge 2D$, there exists a network $G$ with $n$ nodes and with diameter~$D$ such that some execution of $\cA$ on $G$ takes at least $D$ rounds with no link failures. \end{lemma}
+\begin{lemma} For any algorithm $\cA$ solving disconnected agreement in networks prone to link failures, and for positive integers $D$ and $n\ge 2D$, there exists a network $G$ with $n$ nodes and with diameter~$D$ such that some execution of $\cA$ on $G$ takes at least $D$ rounds with no link failures. \end{lemma}

 \begin{proof} We define graphs $G(x,D)$, where $x>0$ is an integer.
 Start with a cycle of length $2D$, and some three consecutive vertices $u$, $v$, and~$w$ on the cycle, where $v$ is connected by edges with $u$ and~$w$.
 Replace vertex $v$ by $x$ copies of $v$, each connected precisely to the neighbors $u$ and $w$ of~$v$.
 This construction is depicted in Figure~\ref{fig:kontr1}, in which $M_{x}$ denotes $x$ copies of some vertex~$v$.
 Observe that $G(x,D)$ has $2D+x-1$ vertices and diameter~$D$.
 Take $G=G(x,D)$ such that $n=2D+x-1$.